Hernia Mesh Pain

 According to Shouldice Hospital, some studies found the rates of pain can be as high as 60%.
 The pain was often “severe enough to bring a change in lifestyle, to cause a severe handicap in ordinary activities or make life unbearable.”

 The goal of treatment for hernia mesh pain is to minimize discomfort.
-The first line of treatment is typically medication.
+The first line of treatment is typically medication, including both prescription and over-the-counter pain medicines.

 Primary Pain Treatments